Ashish-Gulab/Amazon-Clone/README.md

 # Amazon-Clone
-## Click on the below link to visit the Todo-Mern-App..
+## Click on the below link to visit the Amazon Clone Wensite..
 https://my-amazon-website-clone.netlify.app/